jmvaz/IHC_Functions/README.md

 Custom IHC visual functions

 ## Blinds function with state reporting
+  This function with a quick click in the button raises/lowers by the defined step timer (default 5 seconds).
+With a long click, performs the full action.

   - in order to work please adjust on settings:
-    - Full time needed to open the blind
+    - Open and Close time (Time needed to open the blind)
-    - The previous time divided by 9 (sadly IHC only is able to sum and substract, that why we need to insert the time divided manually)
+    - 10 percent time (The Open and Close time divided by 9.
+Sadly IHC only is able to sum and substract, that why we need to insert the time divided manually)
     - Step timer if you want different than 5 sec

 config.yaml